Regulatory actions for Jan. 16, 2024

 No Comments

-Regulatory snapshots, including global drug submissions and approvals, clinical trial approvals and other regulatory decisions and designations: Amryt, Remegen, Santhera, Takeda, Zevra.
+Regulatory snapshots, including global submissions and approvals, clinical trial approvals and other regulatory decisions and designations: Anx Robitica, B-rayz, Imvara, Reflow Medical.

 Briefs